 Google My Business was established in 2014 as a way for business owners to provide the vital information potential customers look for when searching the web.
 At a glance, a GMB profile tells consumers everything they need to know, from services offered to where to find you on a map.

 With Google users totaling around 4.39 billion, it’s easy to see why you want a presence there.
-In the following article, we show you how to capitalize on this valuable tool.
+In the following article, we show you how to capitalize on this valuable tool and generate landscaping leads.

 1. Take a NAP

 The first step to capitalizing on your Google My Business profile as a landscaper is the same as it is for any business.
 You have to make time for your NAP!

 No, we’re not saying draw the blinds and put on nature sounds.
 We mean “name, address, and phone.”
 Getting these details right on your profile is crucial, and it’s something that many businesses overlook.

 Hard to believe?
 Not when you consider the various profiles and accounts that you have to set up as a business owner.
 Are You ABC Landscaper on Google My Business and ABC Landscaping Company on Facebook?

 If so, you need to take a NAP!
 Also, which number are you using for your business contact: an office line or the boss’s mobile.
 If your GMB is different from your other profiles, then you’ll want to correct it.